Voisin 1907 biplane: Early flights

 At the same time, the Voisin brothers and their draughtsman Maurice Colliex were building a similar aircraft, which had been ordered by the sculptor Léon Delagrange.
 This became known as the Delagrange I, since the Voisin brothers had decided that the aircraft they built would bear the name of their owner prominently placed on the tail surfaces, "Voisin Frères" appearing underneath in much smaller lettering.
 This was done because Voisin believed that people would be more ready to buy aircraft if the glory of flying them went to them rather than to the builder.
-This practise is a source of confusion to historians and was also to lead to considerable resentment on Gabriel Voisin's part, since the focus of attention was indeed generally on the pilots rather than on those who were responsible for the design and construction of the aircraft.
+This practice is a source of confusion to historians and was also to lead to considerable resentment on Gabriel Voisin's part, since the focus of attention was indeed generally on the pilots rather than on those who were responsible for the design and construction of the aircraft.

 Powered by a 50 hp V8 Antoinette engine, it was a pusher configuration two-bay biplane with a wingspan of 10 m.
 A biplane elevator was carried in front of the wings on the end of a short nacelle and a boxkite-like biplane empennage of half the span of the mainplanes with three vertical surfaces each carrying a trailing-edge rudder was carried on booms behind the wings.
 The undercarriage consisted of a pair of wheels on v-struts under the trailing edge of the wings and small wheels mounted at the ends of the lower tailbooms.
 There was no provision for direct lateral control.
-Before Wilbur Wright's flying demonstrations in France August 1908 the importance of roll control to make controlled turns was not appreciated by European experimenters, who concentrated on attempting to produce inherently stable and practical aircraft.
+Before Wilbur Wright's flying demonstrations in France in August 1908 the importance of roll control to make controlled turns was not appreciated by European experimenters, who concentrated on attempting to produce inherently stable and practical aircraft.

 The first attempt to fly the aircraft was made by Gabriel Voisin on 28 February 1907 at the Polygon de Vincennes, but the lower booms supporting the tail failed when he attempted to lift off.
 After repairs a second attempt was made on 16 March, but on lifting off the engine torque drove the left-hand wing onto the ground, ending the attempted flight.
 This problem was overcome by adding 2 kg ballast to the right wing.
 Thus modified, three flights, the best of 60 m were made by Charles Voisin on 30 March.
 The aircraft was then fitted with floats and a series of unsuccessful trials were made on the Lac d'Enghien, following which the wheels were replaced.
 Delagrange made two short flights at Issy les Moulineaux on 2 November 1907, but on 6 November another flight ended in a crash in which the aircraft was damaged beyond repair.
 Delagrange promptly ordered a second aircraft, later called the Delagrange II.